jhonathan-perini/CatJavaChess/README.md

 **You must to download the release v1.3.0**

 This project was developed using the IntelliJ IDE.
+If you're using it too, please, select file, invalidate caches and Invalidate and restart to ensure the correct imports.